FStarLang/FStar/INSTALL.md

         $ make package -C src/ocaml-output

-3. Test that the binary is good by expanding the archive and running `make` in the `examples` directory inside
+3. Test that the binary is good by expanding the archive and running:

+        $ make -C examples/unit-tests
+        $ make -C examples             # things might fail because of timeouts